 - Place a rack in the middle of the oven and preheat it.
 Line a baking sheet with parchment paper.

-- In a medium bowl, combine the flour, cinnamon, ginger, cloves, baking powder, baking soda and salt.
+- In a large bowl, combine flour, cinnamon, ginger, cloves, baking powder, baking soda and salt.

 - Add the pieces of butter to the food processor, and pulse until the mixture resembles coarse meal.